 Understanding your minors

 It’s likely that you will pick up a few minors during your driving test.
 The driving examiner will put a small mark in the box next to the area which you received the minor fault for.
-If you failed your driving test, you will be able to use your driving test report as a reference point for the things you need to work on for your next driving test.
+If you failed your driving test, you will be able to use your driving test report as a reference point for the things you need to work on in your driving lessons, ready for your next driving test.